 Janta, H., 2009.
 The experiences of Polish migrant workers in the UK hospitality industry.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS)|